belastingdienst/opr-paas/docs/overview/core_concepts/capabilities.md

     - the default quota to be used when no quota is set in the Paas
     - if the cluster wide quota feature should be enabled for this capability
-    - the ApplicationSet that can be reconfigured (new entry in the list generator) for each Paas with the capability enabled
+    - the ApplicationSet that can be reconfigured (new entry in the list generator) for each Paas with the capability defined
-- For every Paas where the capability is enabled, the Paas controller will create:
+- For every Paas where the capability is defined, the Paas controller will create:
     - a [PaasNs](PaasNs.yaml)
     - an entry in the ApplicationSet List Generator which in creates a new Application, which in turn makes a cluster wide ArgoCD deployment read from the configured git